The triangulation complexity of fibred 3-manifolds: Interpolating spines

 \begin{proposition}[Edge swap bounds, simplified version] Let $M=S\times[0,1]$, and let $\calH$ be a pre-tetrahedal handle structure for $M$.
 Let $S$ be a normal fibre with a transverse orientation.
 Let $S= S_0, \dots, S_n = S'$ be a sequence of surfaces as in Lemma \ref{Lem:IterationGenIsotopy}.
 Let $\calB$ be a maximal generalised parallelity bundle for the component of $M \cut S$ into which $S$ points.
 Let $w$ be the sum of the widths of the essential incoherent annular components of $\calB$ that are incident to $S$.
 Let $\Gamma$ be a cellular spine for $S$.
 Then $\Gamma$ can be converted to a cellular spine for $S'$ using at most $k \Delta(\mathcal{H}) + 122240\, \Delta(\calH) + 8w$ edge swaps.
 Here, $k$ is the constant from \refprop{SpinesAcrossAProduct}. \end{proposition}

 \begin{proof} For $0 \leq i \leq n-1$, let $M_i$ be the manifold between $S_i$ and $S_{i+1}$.
 Let $\calH_i$ be the handle structure on $M_i$.
 Now, when $S$ is isotoped a little into $M \cut S$ in the direction specified by its transverse orientation, the resulting surface is acylindrical in $M \cut S$ on the side into which it does not point, since it is normally parallel to the boundary.
 Hence, by Proposition \ref{Prop:CylindricalWrongSide}, each of the surfaces $S_i$ is acylindrical in $M \cut S$ on the side into which it does not point.
 In particular, for $i > 0$, $S_i$ is acylindrical on that side in the manifold $M_{i-1} \cup M_i$.
 By the way $S_1$ is constructed, specifically conclusion (4) and (7) in Lemma \ref{Lem:IterationGenIsotopy}, the essential incoherent annular components of $\calB_0$ are a subset of the essential incoherent annular components of $\calB$.
 Hence, their total width is at most $w$.
-By Lemma \ref{Lem:WidthCylindricalOneSide}, applied to the surface $S_i$ in $M_{i-1} \cup M_i$ for $i > 0$, the total width of the essential annular components of $\calB_i$ is at most $7640 \, (\Delta(\calH_{i-1}) + \Delta(\calH_i))$.
-Summing this over all $i$, the total width of the incoherent essential annular components of $\calB_0, \dots, \calB_{n-1}$ is at most at most $15280\,\Delta(\mathcal{H}) + w$.
-Hence, by \refprop{SpinesAcrossAProduct}, the number of edge swaps that one must apply to the spine in $S$ to make it cellular in $S'$ is at most $k \Delta(\mathcal{H}) + 122240\, \Delta(\calH) + 8w$. \end{proof}